hugomilesi/E2E_customer_churn_analysis/README.md

 - It goes since data collection to deploying model into production.
 - Optimized Random Forest, XGBoost, Logistic Regression, Naive Bayes and KNN using GridsearchCV to reach the best model.
 - Built a client facing API using streamlit.
+- You can try with new data [HERE](https://hugomilesi-e2e-customer-churn-analysis-st-iguvbo.streamlit.app)

 # Resources Used
 **Python Version:** 3.10<br>